Got Osteoporosis? Are You Suffering Fatigue,

 The public has been radically misinformed that individual components of complex and naturally occurring nutritional molecules should be used with reckless abandon.
 But that’s what taking lots of supplements can be precisely.
 The complex nutritional components of let’s say, a bunch of broccoli, cannot be equated with laboratory prepared supplements.

 Perhaps this information will further convince you of why I almost NEVER give my patients vitamin and mineral supplements in my practice… and why I advocate a whole foods approach to nutrition… while investigating and holistically treating the underlying causes of pain and illness.
-Of course both the pharmaceutical companies and the vitamin and mineral supplement industry are going to like what I have to say.
+It is likely that both the pharmaceutical companies and the vitamin and mineral supplement industry would not agree.

 What else is new?